Nerve Graft Surgery

 Using the microsurgical technique, Dr. Seruya then sutures the graft into place, reconnecting the severed nerve.
 Sometimes the nerve stump is much larger in diameter than the graft nerve material.
 In these cases, two or more sections of the graft may be sutured into place side-by-side.
 The incisions are closed, and the procedure is complete.

-What should I expect After Nerve Graft Surgery?
+What to expect after Nerve Graft Surgery

 Nerve Graft surgery is performed under general anesthesia and can last several hours.
 After surgery, the operative area is wrapped in a